Sleep Apnea and Headaches: How Are They Related?

 Sleep apnea headaches tend to occur in the morning right after you wake up, but it is not rare to wake up with one in the middle of the night, either.
 Sleep apnea headaches feel like pressing pain, not pulsing, on all sides of your head.
 It can last from 30-4 hours but are receptive to treatment.

-What Are the Risks Related to Sleep Apnea Headaches?
+What are the Risks Related to Sleep Apnea Headaches?

 Sleep apnea headaches are most common among female sleep apnea patients.
 Also having a history of headaches in your past may increase the tendency.
 Those with moderate to severe obstructive sleep apnea are more likely to experience sleep apnea headaches.
 As sleep apnea worsens among some patients the severity and frequency of sleep apnea headaches may also increase.